nazuke/SEOMacroscope/docs/manual/index.md

 ##### Ignore URL queries

-If this option is enabled, then the query string will be stripped from the URL, and the resultant URL crawled.
+If this option is enabled, then the query string will be stripped from the URL, and the resultant bare URL crawled.

 ##### Ignore hash fragment